ebi-ait/hca-to-scea-tools/README.md

 We do not need to send SCEA the raw data files.
 The file paths should be in the sdrf file.
 They will use the filepaths to obtain the raw data.

+**HCA curators**

+We now have a within-team secondary review process.
+Please move the dataset ticket to the new 'secondary review' column in the SCEA Zenhub Board and add a link to your idf and sdrf files.
+Please assign Ami as the secondary reviewer for now.
+This helps to highlight further areas for improvement of the hca2scea tool and the SOP.

+**SCEA curators**

 You should ask for access to the SCEA gitlab repo (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata), if you do not already have access.
+This is where we log in and upload the idf and sdrf files.

-First, create a new branch from the master branch found here: https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master and name the new branch with the E-HCAD id you have assigned to the dataset.
+Once logged in, create a new branch from the master branch found here: https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master and name the new branch with the E-HCAD id you have assigned to the dataset.
 You should create a separate branch and folder for each E-HCAD dataset you upload.

-Then, in the Gitlab HCAD directory in this  new branch (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master/HCAD) you will need to create a new folder named with the E-HCAD id (e.g. E-HCAD-20) and upload the idf and sdrf files inside this new folder.
+Then, in the Gitlab HCAD directory in your new branch (https://gitlab.ebi.ac.uk/ebi-gene-expression/scxa-metadata/-/tree/master/HCAD) you will need to create a new folder named with the E-HCAD ID (e.g. E-HCAD-20) and upload the idf and sdrf files inside this new folder.
 Make sure you delete any .gitignore files that appear in the folder, if any.

-Once done, you should create a merge request for the branch, and ensure a reviewer is tagged (default).
-It is also a good idea to let the SCEA team know on slack that you have created a new branch.

-You will recieve automated emails once you create a merge request.
-They will probably say that the pipeline has failed.
-This is ok, you do not need to do anything.
-The SCEA team will review the files and we will receive an automated email with their comments.
-Once you have updated the file based on their feedback, a merge request should again be sent.
+Once done, you should create a merge request for the branch, and ensure an SCEA reviewer is tagged (default).
+You will recieve automated emails once you create the merge request.
+They will likely say that the pipeline has failed.
+The SCEA team will review the files and get back to us with comments, or if the pipeline passes the merge request will be approved.
+You will need to update the files in response to their feedback.

+**Ticket management**

 Once your dataset has been approved in Gitlab, you can close the ticket inside the Zenhub SCEA Review column.